 Now, in the present time, humans have managed to recover their technology to the point of being able to travel into space again, but they discover that their former colonies have now become occupied by several alien races, who are pushing towards conquering the last human city.
 Warriors known as Guardians are tasked with protecting the city and fighting against the aliens to order to restore humanity to its former glory.

-Ghost, voiced by Game of Thrones star Peter Dinklage, is a customizable AI companion issued to every Guardian in The City.
+The Ghost, previously voiced by Peter Dinklage and as of the taken king expansion by Nolan North, is a customizable AI companion issued to every Guardian in The City.
 It/He assists the player in different ways, like unlocking doors, turning on a building's lights, or warning of incoming enemies.

 A selectable destination by players, the Tower is the home of the guardians.
 It's here players are able to buy new gear and loot, take on Bounties, and socialize with other players.

-- Hunter Vanguard: Cayde-6, Exo.
+- Hunter Vanguard: Cayde-6, Exo male.
 Voiced by Nathan Fillion.

 - Titan Vanguard: Commander Zavala, Awoken male.
 Voiced by Lance Reddick.

-- Crucible Quartermaster: Arcite 99-40, robot.
-Arcite will sell you Legendary weapons and rare vehicles in exchange for Crucible Marks, as well as exchange material gathered in the game.
+- Crucible Quartermaster: Arcite 99-40, Frame.
+Arcite will sell you Legendary weapons and rare sparrows in exchange for legendary marks.
+All sparrows currently cost 175 legendary marks, whilst all weapons cost 150 legendary marks

 Tower Watch Personnel